theowni/Android-MaliciousAccessibilityServiceAppsDetector/README.md

 # Motivation

 **Project aims to:**
-* identify keyloggers and events hijacking malicious applications
+* identify keyloggers and events hijacking malicious applications such as Anubis/TeaBot,
 * identify a "fake bank consultant scenario" when a victim is requested to install a remote control application and then log in to a bank account